North Carolina Roads - US 64/13

 Problem #3: Destinations shouldn't be in all caps.
 Also, the exit number should be larger.
 US 60 exits itself here, so I wonder if the destinations were originally along US 13 and 17, and then NCDOT inexplicably flipped the numbering, or if they just decided they didn't like the destinations originally listed.
 An exit number should never be used for its own road.

-Three of the four angles at the intersection of US 64, NC 345, and Business US 64 (note lack of Business banners), courtesy Lou Corsaro.
-The only angle missing is the newest one, US 64 EB on the Virginia Dare Memorial Bridge.
-This longer bridge cuts off a few miles from the old route, which traverses the old William B. Umstead Memorial Bridge to the north.
-Like NC 400 on the Misc. page, this intersection also has brown recreational signage, and that may just be a feature of Roanoke Island.
+Three of the four angles at the intersection of US 64, NC 345, and Bypass US 64, first photo courtesy Lou Corsaro.
+The only angle missing is the newest one, Bypass US 64 EB.
+Like NC 400, this intersection also has brown recreational signage, and that may just be a feature of Roanoke Island.
+The old sign in Lou's photo has black backgrounds, gone in the newer signs I found.

 Onto I-40 and US 64/I-40